 The Fund did not hold any financial instruments which were not measured at fair value in the statement of financial position.
 Due to their short-term nature, the carrying amounts of receivables and payables are assumed to approximate fair value.

-5 Net gains/(losses) on financial instruments at fair value through profit or loss
+5 Financial assets at fair value through profit and loss